zeljkoobrenovic/grounded-architecture/_posts/2022-03-08-six-simple-rules.md

 Reciprocity involves recognizing that people or units in an organization have a mutual interest in cooperation and that the success of one depends on the success of others.
 To foster this reciprocity, follow these guidelines:

-* Eliminate monopolies to ensure no single entity has exclusive control.
+* **Eliminate monopolies** to ensure no single entity has exclusive control.
-* Reduce resources to encourage more efficient and collaborative use.
+* **Reduce resources** to encourage more efficient and collaborative use.
-* Create new networks of interaction to facilitate better communication and cooperation.
+* **Create new networks** of interaction to facilitate better communication and cooperation.

 ### Enhancing Reciprocity Through Architecture Practice

 Architecture practice can significantly increase reciprocity within an organization:

 * The **[Collaborative Networks](people)** supports creating new networks of interactions, directly reinforcing reciprocity.
-* A hybrid operating model relies on the mutual success of an architecture practice and development teams.
-Architects' impact is essential, and their support depends on the feedback from the groups they assist.
+* A [hybrid operating model](operating-model) relies on the mutual success of an architecture practice and development teams.
+Architects' [impact](impact) is essential, and their support depends on the feedback from the groups they assist.
 Integrating this feedback into architects' performance evaluations is crucial for enhancing reciprocity between architecture and other units.

 <br>
 ## Rule 5: Extend the Shadow of the Future

 The Six Simple Rules approach emphasizes the importance of making visible and clear **what happens tomorrow as a consequence of what they do today**.
-You can manage complex requirements by making simple changes while removing organizational complexity.
-With the strategic alignment typical of the hard approach, these simple solutions—for instance, career paths—often come at the end of a sequence that starts by installing the most cumbersome changes: new structure, processes, systems, metrics, etc. Simple and effective solutions are then impossible.

 ![](assets/images/arch/trees-gc38b3c617_1920.jpg)